 - 8 fluid ounce white rum (1 cup)

 - Add watermelon cubes to the large jar of a blender or a food processor and blend until smooth.
 Don’t bother if the watermelon has a few seeds.
 We are going to strain the juice anyway.

 - Strain the juice through a fine-mesh strainer in a bowl or a pitcher.
-Press with the back of a ladle to get maximum juice.
+Press with the back of a spoon to get maximum juice.
 Discard the pulp.
 Straining the juice gives a clear drink.
 Set aside.

 - Stir in the white rum and watermelon juice.

-- Fill half of the glasses with the watermelon juice mixture and then top with club soda.
+- Fill half the glasses with the watermelon juice mixture and then top with club soda.
 Garnish with a watermelon slice and mint leaves.
 Serve watermelon mojito immediately!

 Did you make this recipe?
 Let me know!